 - Lead efforts to benchmark results against peer institutions and identify opportunities for improvement through analysis of benchmarking.

-- Participate in donor growth strategy team to reach established Association goals as part of Texas A&M’s Comprehensive Campaign through 2020.
+- Participate in donor growth strategy team to reach established Association goals as part of Texas A&M’s Lead by Example Campaign through 2020.

 - Collaborate with Association teams to develop strategic initiatives for the program and marketing departments to support The Association’s fundraising efforts.

 Provide direction and consultation for Annual Giving and Development staff direct reports.